 The facade is entirely built of light limestone and is divided in two orders by a wrought iron balcony.
 The balcony is not the original one, which was dismantled during the Second World War.

-The sumptuous portal of the church built in baroque style is flanked by twisted columns and surmounted by an arched pediment with the emblem of the martyrdom of Saint Lucia.
+The sumptuous portal of the church built in Baroque style is flanked by twisted columns and surmounted by an arched pediment with the emblem of the martyrdom of Saint Lucia.
 The emblem is repeated twice on the facade, perhaps to make it visible from different points of view.
-On the two side pediments, there are the coats of arms of the kings of Spain.
+On the lateral pediments, there are the coats of arms of the kings of Spain.

 The interior consists of a single wide rectangular nave decorated by four Baroque altars of 1705, closed by the presbytery surmounted by a dome.